Large-Sample Properties of the Synthetic Control Method under Selection on Unobservables: Staggered Adoption

+The first part of this expansion is an in-sample contemporaneous effect of the treatment in period $t$ for units that adopted the policy in the same period, which we denote $\tau_t$.
+Despite its dependence on $t$, this effect is static in nature and does not capture any dynamics.
+The second part of the expansion is the error term.

-and $\pi_t := \E[W_{t}| \eta, X, W_{t-1} = 0]$ belongs to $(0,1)$ with probability 1. \end{assumption} This restriction is a natural generalization of Assumption \ref{as:sel} to dynamic contexts.
+To complete the model, we need to specify sampling and selection mechanisms.
+We do this with the following assumption, which is the generalization of Assumption \ref{as:sel}. \begin{assumption} \textsc{(Dynamic selection)}\\ (a) unit-level data $\left\{X_{i,t}, Y_{i,t}, W_{i,t}, \eta_i\right\}_{t= -T_0}^{T_1}$ are i.i.d. over $i$; (b) $W_{i,t} \independent Y_{i,t}(0)\Bigl|\, \eta_i, X_{i,t}, W_{i,t-1} = 0$, and $\pi_{i,t} := \E[W_{i,t}| \eta_i, X_{i,t}, W_{i,t-1} = 0]$ belongs to $(0,1)$ with probability 1. \end{assumption} This restriction is a natural generalization of Assumption \ref{as:sel} to dynamic contexts.
 It is a version of the sequential ignorability assumption common in biostatistics (e.g., \citealp{robins2000marginal}) adapted to staggered designs.
-It implies that in each period, the treatment decision is based on the available information $X_{t}$, unobserved characteristic $\eta$, and some unobserved shocks that are unrelated to the potential outcomes.
+It implies that in each period, the treatment decision is based on the available information $X_{i,t}$, unobserved characteristic $\eta_i$, and some unobserved shocks that are unrelated to the potential outcomes.
 This structure arises naturally in dynamic economic models; see \cite{heckman2007dynamic} for a comprehensive treatment.

-Under Assumptions \ref{as:st_ad} - \ref{as:dyn_sel} and straightforward generalizations of the remaining assumptions, one can estimate certain treatment effects for each period by using the SC method separately for each period $t$ focusing on units with $W_{t-1} = 0$.
-In particular, one can estimate for each $t\ge 0$

-This is a contemporaneous effect of the treatment in period $t$ for units that adopted the policy in the same period.
-Despite its dependence on $t$, this effect is static in nature and does not capture any dynamics.

-To estimate $\tau_t$ one needs to restrict the attention to units $i$ in the set $\{i: W_{it-1} = 0\}$, and apply the estimator from Section \ref{sec:estimator} using $X_{it}$ as $X_i$, $W_{it}$ as $D_i$, and $Y_{it}$ as $Y_{i}$.
-The statistical guarantees for this estimator follow from the straightforward adaption of the results from Section \ref{sec:results}.
-In particular, the estimator is consistent as long as $T_0$ increases to infinity.
-These results describe the marginal behavior for each $t\ge 0$, but as long as $T_1$ is finite, the same guarantees hold simultaneously for all $t\ge 0$.